 Five things to consider when valuating your business are:

 Determining the value of your shared business must be an exact science that uses clear mathematical procedures and a careful eye for detail.
 If it is not, the court may reject your property division plan or you could stand to lose out on thousands if your estimation was too low.
-Rather than guessing to get to the answers you need, retain the services of our Irvine divorce lawyers to have confidence that everything is being handled appropriately.
+Rather than guessing to get to the answers you need, retain the services of our Orange County divorce lawyers to have confidence that everything is being handled appropriately.
 We can discuss buying your ex-spouse’s share of your business, where to collect the financial information you will need, and more.
 All you need to do is contact our firm to begin.